thangpv23/rust_diesel_api/README.md

 1. Start a local PostgreSQL and create a database.

-1. Create `.env` with a localhost URL, e.g.:
+1. Create or edit `.env` to use a localhost URL, e.g.:

 ```bash
 DATABASE_URL=postgresql://postgres:postgres@localhost/rust_diesel